tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The Hash function and the HKDF hash are the cipher suite hash algorithm.
 Hash.length is its output length.
 Messages are the concatenation of the indicated handshake messages, including the handshake message type and length fields, but not including record layer headers.
+Note that in some cases a zero-length HashValue (indicated by "") is passed to HKDF-Expand-Label.

 Given a set of n InputSecrets, the final "master secret" is computed by iteratively invoking HKDF-Extract with InputSecret_1, InputSecret_2,